guptakaran11/grasskode-website/content/post/travel/sea-thailand-bangkok.md

 	<em>Noodle soup is always an efficient meal</em>
 </p>

 I decided to walk till the legendary **Khaosan Road (KSR)**.
 The roads suddenly turned uncomfortably deserted after Chinatown.
 The streetlights were bleak at best, the shops had their shutters down and the rare car's headlight blinded my field of vision.
 Bangkok has some dangerous stories associated with it and I walked with a fluttering feeling in my stomach despite the watch telling me it was just 8:30 PM.
 I dropped the idea of walking till KSR and thought that I would take the jetty there instead.
-It was close by I could see the **Grand Palace** on the way.
+It was close by and I could see the **Grand Palace** on the way.

 The buildings changed in size and shape as I approached the Grand Palace.
 They were much more spread out and had the luxury of horizontal space.
 I fell in love with the low light shooting capacity of my [new camera](http://www.getolympus.com/us/en/tg-870.html) and clicked innumerable pictures of the lit up Grand Palace.
 The **Ministry of Defense**, quite unsurprisingly, had it's building right opposite to the palace.